Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing? A Hybrid Alternative to Bridge the Gap: Hybrid Relighting Framework

-\paragraph{Proxy Mesh for Indirect Interactions.} The extracted GOF mesh enables conventional rendering of indirect effects in external engines such as Blender.
-By inserting the mesh into the background scene and disabling intersections with foreground camera rays, we obtain plausible cast shadows and reflection contributions without requiring perfect geometry or material accuracy.
-Since indirect effects are typically low-frequency, coarse geometry suffices for the majority of capture scenarios to render plausible background images.
+The extracted GOF mesh serves as a {proxy mesh} that enables indirect light transport effects in conventional rendering engines such as Blender.
+The proxy mesh is not rendered directly; instead, it is included in the scene only to enable indirect interactions such as shadow casting and reflection contributions, without requiring perfect geometry or material accuracy.
+To this end, intersections with foreground camera rays are disabled, ensuring that the mesh itself remains invisible in the final image.
+Since indirect effects are typically low-frequency, coarse geometry suffices for the majority of capture scenarios to render plausible background scenes.